-As noted in Section I the District's facilities are in need of significant upgrade and renovation to provide adequate learning environment for pupils; based on projected costs to implement the District's 2015 Long-Range Facility Master Plan, this report estimates that the cost for necessary facility upgrades and new construction is \$86,992 per K-12 pupil.
+As noted in Section I the District's facilities are in need of significant upgrade and renovation to provide adequate learning environment for pupils.
+Based on projected costs to implement the District's Long-Range Facility Master Plan updated on April 3 2018, the per-pupil cost of providing school facilities for unhoused students is outlined in Table 1-5.